Public science research dashboard

 Current understandingALIVE

-The source provides a relevant merger dataset, but it does not directly test delayed ringdown residuals.
+The source provides a relevant gravitational-wave dataset, but it does not directly test the observable claim.

-Confidence 84% is supported by source quality is strong (paper, specific url, specific title, substantive summary); alignment is high (topic domain matches, topic keywords present…
+Confidence 88% is supported by source quality is strong (paper, structured url, specific title, substantive summary); alignment is high (topic domain matches, topic keywords prese…

 Next question